Party Bus Rentals in St. Louis

 St. Louis Party Bus Pricing

 St. Louis party bus and charter bus rental prices depend on vehicle size, your travel date, and trip duration.
-Typical ranges to plan around: 14-passenger Sprinter limos run $170–$340/hour; 15–20 passenger party buses run $200–$370/hour; 20–30 passenger party buses run $240–$410/hour; 35–50 passenger party buses and minibuses run $285–$480/hour; and 40–56 passenger charter buses run $145–$295/hour or $1,150–$2,400/day.
-Pricing tightens around the calendar's high-demand windows — Soulard Mardi Gras in February, Cardinals home-opener weekend, Blues playoff runs in April and May, and prom season all compress availability fast and push rates up accordingly.
+These typical ranges are planning examples, not quotes: 14-passenger Sprinter limos run $170–$340/hour; 15–20 passenger party buses run $200–$370/hour; 20–30 passenger party buses run $240–$410/hour; 35–50 passenger party buses and minibuses run $285–$480/hour; and 40–56 passenger charter buses run $145–$295/hour or $1,150–$2,400/day.
+Actual pricing varies with trip details, date, vehicle, location, and availability.
+Soulard Mardi Gras in February, Cardinals home-opener weekend, Blues playoff runs in April and May, and prom season can affect pricing.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |